 If we say no to your Level 1 Appeal, your case will automatically be sent on to the next level of the appeals process.
-During the Level 2 Appeal, an independent review organization called the "Integrated Administrative Hearing Office" (IAHO) reviews the decision we made when we said no to your "fast appeal."
+During the Level 2 Appeal, an independent review organization called the "Office of Administrative Hearings" (OAH) reviews the decision we made when we said no to your "fast appeal."
 This organization decides whether the decision we made should be changed.